-• Once a student registers into a course they are expected to login 2-3 times per week and complete their coursework.
+• Once a student registers into a course they are expected but not required to login 2-3 times per week and complete their coursework.

-- First Warning: A student has not logged in to the course and completed any work between 25-30 days. - Secondary Warning: A student has not logged in and completed any work in over 60+ days. - Final Warning: A drop deadline will be established after 90+ days if no communication is made from the students and/or no progress is made in the course. - The student will be dropped from the course.
+- First Warning: A student has not logged in to the course and completed any work between 25-30 days. - Secondary Warning: A student has not logged in and completed any work in over 90+ days. - Final Warning: A drop deadline will be established after 180+ days if no communication is made from the students and/or no progress is made in the course. - The student will be dropped from the course.
 If this occurs before the midterm point of the course there will not be any academic penalty.
-If this occurs after 5 days from when the midterm report card has been issued a 'W' ie. Withdrawal will be reported on their transcript.
+If this occurs after 5 business days from when the midterm report card has been issued a 'W' ie. Withdrawal will be reported on their transcript.
+Grade 11 and 12 only.